schulz-m/schulz-m.github.io/_posts/2016-08-22-short-introduction-catkin-pkg.md

 ## Package Configurations

 As recommended in the ROS wiki you should use the [package format two](http://www.ros.org/reps/rep-0140.html) as it provides much more consize and clear description tags.
-For these examples I will not include the enclosing `<package format="2">` and not dependency-related tags as e.g. `<version>`, `<description>` or `<license>`.
+For these examples I will not include the enclosing `<package format="2">` that defines this usage.
+Other not dependency-related tags as e.g. `<version>`, `<description>` or `<license>` are also ommited.

 The dependency tags that are explained and used are the following:

 * `<buildtool_depend>` Specify a package that provides tools (e.g. CMake commands) to build components within the package that uses the tool.
 * `<build_depend>` Specify a package that is needed to build this package, e.g. either by headers or pre-compiled libraries.
 * `<build_export_depend>` Specify a package that will be needed by another package if it wants to build this package, this is easiest explained e.g. with a header only package.
-* `<exec_depend>` Specify a package that you need in order to run the package, this can be the case if you have it specified in your launch files or if you depend on shared libraries provied by this package.
+* `<exec_depend>` Specify a package that you need in order to run the package, this can be the case e.g. if you only use it in your launch files or if you depend on shared libraries provided by this package.
 * `<depend>` Catch it all tag that specifies packages that are build, build export and execution dependencies.

 ### Header Only